-Today’s youth who aren’t attending school, and who grow up in informal settlements or poor communities, often lack stable school experiences and in turn, life opportunities.
-They may develop feelings of hopelessness, with little focus on or plans for the future.
+Today’s youth who aren’t attending school and who grow up in informal settlements or poor communities, often lack stable school experiences and in turn, life opportunities.
+They may develop feelings of hopelessness, with little focus on our plans for the future.
 As a result of South Africa’s high unemployment rates, many young people lack the self-belief required when searching for a job.
 Risk of failure often holds young people back, so some wander aimlessly, filling their days with little while their boredom grows.
-However, these very same people when given an opportunity to gain work experience in a supportive and empowering environment, will rise to the occasion.
+However, these very same people when given an opportunity to gain work experience in a supportive and empowering environment will rise to the occasion.

 With this in mind, Youth for Christ KwaZulu-Natal runs a 10 month internship programme that offers local young people, between 18 and 25, the opportunity to volunteer and gain child and youth work experience.
 Our vision is to create a generation of empowered, motivated citizens who work within, through and around their circumstances to create meaningful change in their lives, the lives of their family and friends and of their communities.
-In an environment where a strong work ethic is both modeled and required of these young people, opportunities to learn and grow in ways that they were unable to during their schooling years becomes the springboard to transformation and greater opportunities for success.
+In an environment where a strong work ethic is both modelled and required of these young people, opportunities to learn and grow in ways that they were unable to during their schooling years becomes the springboard to transformation and greater opportunities for success.

 For interns who excel and show a keen interest in pursuing a career in child and youth work, YFC/KZN offers a second-year internship where they continue to work with children and youth, develop their leadership and project management skills as well as begin formal studies.